gbadev-org/gbadoc/content/cpu.md

 }
 </style>

 This section is intended to be an overview only, detailing those aspects of the CPU which are important to understand when developing for the GBA in particular.
 A more thorough description of the ARM7tdmi CPU can be found in the [technical reference manuals](http://www.arm.com/arm/TRMs?OpenDocument) on [ARM's website](http://www.arm.com).

 The CPU is a 16.78 MHz ARM7tdmi RISC processor.
 It is a 32-bit processor but can be switched to "Thumb" state, which allows it to handle a special subset of 16-bit instructions that map to 32-bit counterparts.
 Instructions follow a three-stage pipeline: fetch, decode, execute.
 As a result, the [program counter](#r15 (PC)) always points two instructions ahead of the one currently being executed.

 ## CPU Registers

 16 registers are visible to the user at any given time, though there are 20 [banked registers](#banked-registers) which get swapped in whenever the CPU changes to various priveleged modes.
 The registers visible in user mode are as follows:

 * **r0-r12:** General purpose registers, for use in every day operations

-* **r13 (SR):** Stack pointer Register.
+* **r13 (SP):** Stack pointer Register.
 Used primarily for maintaining the address of the stack.
 This default value (initialized by the BIOS) differs depending on the current [processor mode](#processor-modes), as follows:

   <pre>
   User/System:  0x03007F00